notiflix/Notiflix/README.md

 *
 * @param3 {string}: Required, button text in String format.
 *
-* @param4 {Object | function}: Optional, extend the initialize options with new options for each element.
-Or, a callback function when the button element has been clicked.
+* @param4 {function | Object}: Optional, a callback function when the button element has been clicked.
+Or, extend the initialize options with new options for each element.
 *
-* @param5 {function}: Optional, a callback function when the button element has been clicked (if the second parameter is an Object).
+* @param5 {Object}: Optional, extend the initialize options with new options for each element. (if the second parameter is a callback function).
 */

 // e.g. Only title, message, and button text